-Runoff is the water that flows over the surface of the land or a building or road downstream to a lake, wetland or stream.
+Runoff is the water that flows over the surface of the land, a building or road downstream to a lake, wetland or stream.

 Before the land was altered, much of the water that fell on it soaked directly into the ground.
-Water was then used by vegetation, recharged stores of ground water, or was discharged to lakes, wetlands and streams.
-As we farmed the land and built our cities we re-routed runoff via ditches, stormwater pipes and culverts directly to local lakes, wetlands and streams.
-As a result, we are overwhelming many of our water bodies today.
+That water either fed grass, plants, and trees, replenished ground water sources, or was discharged to lakes, wetlands and streams.
+As we farmed the land and built our cities, we re-routed the runoff by creating ditches, stormwater pipes and culverts.
+As a result, the runoff drains directly into our local lakes, wetlands and streams, therefore, overwhelming many of our water bodies today.

-- Regulating land use and development to prevent new sources of pollution and runoff to our waters
+- Regulating land use to prevent new sources of pollution and runoff to our waters

-- Implementing pollution control investments like raingardens, pervious pavements, and tree trenches to manage rain where it falls
+- Constructing pollution control measures like raingardens, pervious pavements, and tree trenches to capture rain where it falls

-- Using plants and the soil to filter and manage runoff (which also provide habitat for wildlife and improve air and water quality)
+- Using plants and the soil to filter and reduce/control runoff (which also provide habitat for wildlife and improve air and water quality)

-- Educating the public about how the choices we make -– particularly with land development -- have a direct impact on clean water
+- Educating the public about how the choices we make -– particularly with land use-- have a direct impact on clean water